iterative/dvc.org/content/docs/command-reference/run.md

   with data, or a code file, or a configuration file.
 DVC also supports certain [external dependencies](/doc/user-guide/external-dependencies).

-  DVC builds a dependency graph connecting different stages with each other.
+  DVC builds a dependency graph ([pipeline](/doc/command-reference/pipeline)) connecting different stages with each other.
 When you use `dvc repro`, the list of dependencies helps DVC analyze whether any dependencies have changed and thus executing stages as required to regenerate their output.
 A special case is when no dependencies are specified.

   > Note that a DVC-file without dependencies is considered always changed, so
   > `dvc repro` always executes it.

 - `-p [<filename>:]<params_list>`, `--params [<filename>:]<params_list>` -
-  specify a subset of parameters from a parameter file the stage depends on.
-The params subset can be specified by coma separated params list:
-  `-p learning_rate,epochs`.
-By default, the params file is `params.yaml` but this value can be redefined with params prefix:
+  specify a set of [parameter dependencies](/doc/command-reference/params) the stage depends on, from a parameters file.
+This is done by sending a coma separated list as argument, e.g. `-p learning_rate,epochs`.
+The default parameters file name is `params.yaml`, but this can be redefined with a prefix in the argument sent to this option, e.g. `-p parse_params.yaml:threshold`.
-  `-p parse_params.yaml:threshold` See `dvc params` to learn more about using parameters.
+  See `dvc params` to learn more about parameters.

 - `-o <path>`, `--outs <path>` - specify a file or directory that is the result of running the `command`.
 Multiple outputs can be specified: